Unlocking Efficiency: Serverless PDF Processing Architectures

 • Output: The generated images are stored in another S3 bucket, ready for use in a web application or content management system.

-Consider a situation where you need to extract text from a large number of PDF invoices for data analysis.
+Next, let's look at a situation where you need to extract text from a large number of PDF invoices for data analysis.

 • Trigger: An API Gateway endpoint receives a PDF file via a REST API call.